jerryjappinen/scam/README.md

 # Scam

-Simple schema-based CRUD app bootstrapper on node and SQLite.
+Simple schema-based REST API on node and SQLite, with fully functional CRUD flows.

 - Source: https://github.com/Eiskis/scam
 - Demo project: https://github.com/Eiskis/scam-demo
 - Demo project deployed to Heroku: https://scam-demo.herokuapp.com/

-As the name implies, **Scam is not suitable for production use**!
+**Scam is not suitable for production use** as the name implies!
 Scam is a prototyping tool intended for designing REST APIs and supporting frontend development.

 ## Usage